tonethar/IGME-330-Spring-2020/weekly/week-10B-NEW.md

 ## IV.
 Videos

-- These videos cover the topics on Text-4 above:
+- These videos cover the topics on Text-4 above, and will help you with the *Maddening Libs* HW:
   - [Intro to Rita (12:08)](https://video.rit.edu/Watch/rita-js-1-intro)
   - [Getting parts-of-speech (06:39)](https://video.rit.edu/Watch/rita-js-2-getting-parts-of-speech)
   - [Proper noun replacer (07:57)](https://video.rit.edu/Watch/rita-js-3-proper-noun-replacer)
-- This video covers the topics on Text-5 above:
+- This video covers the topics on Text-5 above, and will help you with the *ill-Favored Coast* HW:
   - []()

 <hr><hr>